 Technique discussed above to create layers of blocks can be used to draw mountain as shown below.

 In the last step above, parallel lines are used to indicate the surface of the “blocks”.
 In addition, parallel lines can be use in the body to indicate some kind of plane as well as shown below.
 Edges of blocks can be made bit zagged as well.

 This is a very versatile technique and by changing the shape, size, orientation of blocks, many different effect for the mountain can be obtained.
 Following are some additional examples.

-This technique can also be used with a mountain outline discussed earlier techniques.
+This technique can also be used with a mountain outline discussed in earlier techniques.
 In this case, add blocks to the body of the outline to give it mountain feel.
-In this case, it is important to use parallel lines to define plains along the outline of the mountain.
+It is also important to use parallel lines to define plains along the outline of the mountain.